stfc/cloud-helm-charts/charts/stfc-cloud-openstack-cluster/README.md

-# STFC Cloud CAPI Chart
+# STFC Cloud Openstack Cluster Chart

-This chart deploys a Cluster-API (CAPI) K8s Cluster intended to be run on the STFC Cloud.
+This chart deploys a Cluster-API (CAPI) K8s Cluster intended to be run on the STFC Cloud (Openstack).

 # Requirements